 - The actors in a film, stage, or show.
 Our daughters have spent many hours in play rehearsals over the years.
 Margaret backstage in the crew, Kathleen on center stage.
 The anxiety around the listing of those in the cast, the ones who make the cut, still bring jitters to their memory bank.
 When Kathleen was at Jesuit we recall the tears of anguish and shouts for joy, depending on the results of the auditions.
 The emotions always ran high.
 Lucky for her, she found several key roles in the cast of her favorite high school plays.
-Cast as Fantine in Les Amis, her character dies before the battle scene and could not appear in the iconic picture above.
+Cast as Fantine in the musical version of Victor Hugo’s Les Miserables, her character dies before the battle scene and could not appear in the iconic picture above.
 So it goes.

 - There is nothing like the feel of control with a rod and spinning lure, where you feel you can place the bait right in front of the fish you see through the water.
 It is much more difficult to do the same with a fly rod and fly, but also more satisfying.
 It takes the skilled fisherman many hours of practice to learn the art of fly casting.